Finding the Best Wireless Router

 That’s why we’ve explored the market and identified the best solutions for homes, offices, and gamers.
-Here’s what we’ve found.
+So, if you’re in the market for a new router, here’s what we’ve found.

 - Lots of ports